SecuritahGuy/elo/COMPREHENSIVE_ROADMAP_2025.md

 - **Injury Data for Predictions**: Only +0.02% improvement (below 0.1% threshold)
 - **Turnover Analysis**: Only +0.05% improvement (below 0.1% threshold)

-**The SportsEdge NFL Analytics System is now production-ready with a complete web dashboard! 🏈🎯**
+**The SportsEdge NFL Analytics System is now production-ready with validated accuracy and a complete web dashboard! 🏈🎯**

 ---